petroslamb/flask-ml-server/README.md

 # Simple TF model Service

-A, (hopefully) organized Flask powered Web REST API, to serve Tensorflow models.
+A (hopefully) organized Flask powered Web REST API, to serve Tensorflow models.

 Written in a hurry!